knightazura/ghost-sdk/Roadmap.md

 #### Goals
 * To make it possible to have a multi-user blog
 * To ensure that the admin UI is safe from XSS and other security issues
-* To improve the first run/install and introducton experience for users
+* To improve the first run/install and introduction experience for users

 ---